dreamcatcher-tech/network/Inbox/2025-05-20 0924 widget test harness.md

 Pass itself a prop to say when its running itself as a child ?

 might be easiest to use the full blown artifact, running a harness widget, to then run the test widget ?  that test widget could be running on a dev server.

+so we could run in dev mode within a harness that was hosted externally on an https site, or you could run it in full artifact, maybe wrapped in some other code, like a debug tool to simulate some things, in which case your artifact installation sets the context.

+capabilities advertisement from children is important, as well as listing the widgets available and their caps.